Rainbow flags aplenty as Our March takes over Auckland CBD

 "People are more important than uniforms right," Kay Parish said.
 "We need this parade more than ever this year."

-Leo, 62, said he was marching because it was "supporting what's good for Auckland, what's good for NZ".
+Leo, 62, said he was marching because it was "supporting what's good for Auckland, what's good for New Zealand".

 "You're going the wrong way," one woman said to passersby.
 But her friend quickly corrected her laughing: "You can go anyway you want in this march."